MuhammadMurodov2006/Beekeeping/README.md

 - Results appear with bounding boxes and labels
 ---

-# NOTE: Model training is actively being refined
+# NOTE: Model training is being refined